 Look at person’s name a.
 If know them, confirm. b.
 If don't know them, dig deeper.

 Look at mutual friends a.
 If know most of them personally or through a FB group, confirm. b.
 If don't know any of them, dig deeper.

 Look at profile, cover, intro text and photos a.
 If a musician or member of DS community, or connection is clear, confirm. b.
 If not, dig deeper i.
 If every photo contains a man holding a puppy, a flower or is of him shirtless, flexing his muscles - delete. ii.
 If text under profile pic says "looking for love," "looking for serious relationship" or "lonely" - delete. iii.
 If photos are mostly of scantily clad women - delete. iv.
-If every post contains the person requesting friendship plus 87 of their friends (in other words, every post is a tagged and reposted post - delete. v.
+If every post contains the person requesting friendship plus 87 of their "friends" (in other words, if every post is a tagged and reposted post) - delete. v.
 If posts are all in a language I don't speak and would have to translate each time I look - delete.
-I love diversity, but somethings are simply too time consuming. vi.
+I love diversity, but some things are simply too time consuming. vi.
 If the "works at" is Elvis, U2, Beatles (insert name of any band, but these are common) and it is clear the person is a super fan because every post is of that person/band - delete.

 If you are my FB friend, and you are reading this, know that I am grateful to travel this path with you.
 Also, I have to confess, I am a little curious about how you handle your friend requests.
 Care to share?